Nosto/wiki-docs/implementing-nosto/template-customization/custom-logic.md

 * Use a single Vue app context for the whole template
 * Make sure that the recommendation template renders correctly without the Vue layer

+These rules will guide you to use petite-vue within it's intended use cases, for Progressive Enhancement, and not like Vue, a SPA framework.

-Some use cases where Petite Vue is useful are listed below
+Some use cases where petite-vue is useful are listed below

 ## Event handlers to call external APIs and libraries